avlunen/adivelog/README.md

 # ADivelog
 This is a customized version of JDivelog (https://sourceforge.net/projects/jdivelog/).
-Development of JDivelog seems to have ceased, and I found it had somebugs and could need with a feature update.
+Development of JDivelog seems to have ceased, and I found it had some bugs and could need with a feature update.

 This is in an early stage, and I am not sure how much time I will have to work on this.
-On the other hand, the main motivation to create this spin-off was that I wanted a dive log app that is less over-blown than others, such as Subsurface, but nice, small and simple.
+On the other hand, the main motivation to create this spin-off was that I wanted a dive log app that is less over-blown than others, such as Subsurface, but something nice, small and simple.

 In this initial release (call it an alpha version), I have fixed some bugs of JDivelog.
 I also removed the dive planner/deco module from it; personally, I find "hobby" deco planners questionable, and there are many others out there.
 Instead, I have replaced it with a mapping feature (although the code is still here, but will be removed in the future); which means you can now create a map with your dive sites, provided you have added coordinates to your list of dive sites.